nvbang14061992/BangNguyen-image-social-media/README.md

 # 4.1 XSS-Protection

-The server api is protected from XSS to run javascript to get headers information, we can use check server api and postman for seeing the header X-XSS-Protection
+The server api is protected from XSS to run javascript to get headers information by `helmetjs`.
+We can use [check server api](#check-server-) and postman for seeing the resposne header X-XSS-Protection

 <img src="./Document//images/HTTP_header_protection.png" alt="drawing" width="1000"/>